ITV’s Money Saving Expert Shares Live Insights

 Bee-On is the ideal tool to deliver what they needed.
 Using #MartinLewis to spark the conversation on Twitter, viewers tweeted questions and opinions, hoping to get mentions in the show.

 Bee-On integrated seamlessly into broadcast and in-studio displays; producers gathered the best Tweets from the audience and lined them up on Bee-On’s timeline for broadcast.

-Working through integration with a standard on-air broadcast graphics system, Bee-On pushed real-time content to a large screen in-studio, where Martin Lewis and his co-hosts highlighted and discussed trending topics as they arose.
+Integrated into a graphics engine from Kenziko (www.kenziko.com), Bee-On pushed real-time content to a large touchscreen in-studio, where Martin Lewis and his co-hosts highlighted and discussed trending topics as they arose.

 The 30-minute live show was a fast-paced event expertly hosted by Martin.
 The money-saving pro ran through a wide range of topics, as questions on credit, rent and savings flooded the studio.
 Social input was harvested, moderated and published via Bee-On, our SaaS cloud platform.

 Live audiences and large crews are not advisable any longer.
 Multistory Media and ITV created a show where audiences are still central to the narrative.
 By leveraging social media powered by Bee-On, the audience engaged even more that they would have in the studio.

 #MartinLewis began trending on Twitter and became the third highest most talked about topic in the UK during the show.
 With conversation heating up, #MartinLewis continued in the top-five rank for the next five hours as the host jumped on Twitter and continued answering questions.
 Big issues such as ‘work,’ ‘holiday’ and ‘mortgage holiday’ were significant in the conversation, which also included ‘NHSWorkers’, ‘credit’ and ‘refund’.